 St. George’s School

 What supports students to be motivated, self-directed learners?
 To address this question, RSI collaborated with a group of teachers at St. George’s School to carry out a mixed methods study on motivation.
-A sample of 108 students from grades 9-12 completed an online survey designed to explore factors that contribute to student motivation.
+Students from grades 9-12 completed an online survey designed to explore factors that contribute to motivation.

 Consistent with previous research, we found that students are most internally motivated when they: